2adapt/odslocal-api-documentation/README.md

-## Indicator identification in the URL
+## API endpoint to update an existing indicator

-The URL endpoint to update an indicator is `PATCH /api/v3/indicator/{indicator_id}`.
-The `{indicator_id}` segment should be replaced with the id (a number) relative to some municipal indicator.
+The API endpoint to update an indicator is `PATCH /api/v3/indicator/{indicator_id}`, where the `{indicator_id}` segment should be replaced with the id (a number) relative to some municipal indicator.
 This id can be obtained in the ODSlocal backoffice, as shown in the printscreen below:

 ![backoffice_identificador](https://github.com/2adapt/odslocal-api-documentation/assets/2184309/1e0fefa2-c7ba-4952-bb46-fe1492c23b8a)

-## Creating a new indicator using the API
+## API endpoint to create a new indicator

-The endpoint above (`PATCH /api/v3/indicator/{indicator_id}`) is able to update some municipal indicator **that already exists in ODSlocal**.
+The endpoint in the previous section is able to update a municipal indicator **that already exists in ODSlocal**.
 That indicator can be created manually in the backoffice (the fields can be left empty).

-However the API can also be used to create an new (empty) indicator using this other endpoint:
+To create an new (empty) indicator, this other endpoint should be used: `POST /api/v3/indicator`.

+Here is an example:

 ```shell